 Film Office Coordinator – David Turner

 Prince George’s incredible variety of film locations ranges from American Indian campsites to art deco office buildings.
 PGAHC’s film office works with Maryland Film Office’s Jack Gerbes and others to direct filmmakers to Prince George’s many historic and contemporary sites.
 These locations are open and available to regional, national and international filmmakers.
 Production companies interested in shooting in our region have discovered Prince George’s sites are available either free of charge or at favorable rates.
 This fall, location set directors like Angelina Aguilar selected Prince George’s ultra modern National Harbor on the Potomac for a streetscene shoot in a HBO 2012 Emmy nomination contender.
 Site manager Jamie Bibo working on Discovery Channel’s “Deadly Affairs,” a 2013 product by Sirens Media, received immediate location assistance from the Arts Council.
-To find out how we can help you, contact Film Office Coordinator Dave Turner firstname.lastname@example.org or call 301-277-1402.
+To find out how we can help you, contact Film Office Coordinator Dave Turner firstname.lastname@example.org or 240-204-0022 or call the film office directly at 301-277-1402.

 Community Partner – The Creative Edge Studio

 “The Creative Edge Studio of Prince George’s was founded on the big idea that filmmakers, like other artists, are perhaps the most valuable cultural resource of 21st century because they remind us of our obligations to self and to each other.
 As a community advocate for local filmmakers, we have built a strategic partnership with the Prince George’s Arts and Humanities Council (PGAHC) and Hyattsville Community Development Corporation (HCDC) to cultivate a film and digital media industry in the Gateway Arts District and across the county.
 We believe that the proposed film office is a necessary component in supporting our local filmmakers and in attracting film and TV production to the county.”